Eskimo Joe: 2012–2013: Wastelands

-To record the band's sixth album, a fundraising campaign was launched through the Pozible website (a service also used by fellow Australian musician Clare Bowditch for her Big Hearted Business initiative)—Pozible is self described as "a crowdfunding platform and community-building tool for creative projects and ideas.
+To record the band's sixth album, a fundraising campaign was launched in November 2012 through the Pozible website (a service also used by fellow Australian musician Clare Bowditch for her Big Hearted Business initiative)—Pozible is self described as "a crowdfunding platform and community-building tool for creative projects and ideas.
 It was developed to help people raise funds, realise their aspirations and make great things possible."
-As of 8 February 2013, the campaign had raised AUS$60,636 in pledges, with 12 hours to go, above the initial target of AUS$40,000—the campaign commenced in November 2012.
+As of 8 February 2013, the campaign had raised AUS$60,636 in pledges, with 12 hours to go, above the initial target of AUS$40,000.
 In its subscriber newsletter, the band revealed that:

 The decision to crowd fund the new album has allowed the band to take a fresh approach with the new album and work unhindered to create the strongest possible new work.
 With all of the generosity and support the band has received, the campaign has been successful and the band are now looking forward to beginning work on the album in March.

 The band also offered previews of the pre-production process for the sixth album on its official YouTube channel—the first preview was published on 17 December 2012, while subsequent video segments were published on 14 January 2013 and 28 January 2013.

-As of 19 August 2013, two songs from the Wastelands album are publicly available on the Internet: "Running Out of Needs" and "Got What You Need".
-Following the release of "Got What You Need", the band stated, "It doesn’t sound like anything we’ve done before so we think people will be quite surprised by where we’ve headed."
-The scheduled release date for Wastelands is 20 September 2013.

-Temperley revealed in a mid-September, pre-album release interview that the band felt "dusty" following the decreased popularity of Ghosts of the Past.
+Temperley revealed in a pre-album-release interview that the band felt "dusty" following the decreased popularity of Ghosts of the Past.
 He explained, "We needed a third party to come in so we could just be a band" and stated that the band was motivated to hire producer Burke Reid after he admitted that he was not a fan of their music.
 Temperley also provided insight into the album's musical influences, citing Leonard Cohen and stating, "I always refer back to the sounds I have always loved and for me Beck and LCD Soundsystem are where it's at."
 Two synthesizers that belonged to Temperley, a Jupiter 4 and a Roland Compurhythm 100, were used during the entire recording process.

-On 18 September 2013, the band announced their involvement with a live session using the Soundrop app that is part of the Spotify music website.
-The session will occur on 20 September 2013, the release date of Wastelands, and will consist of a live chat and a performance of the new album.
+The release of Wastelands on 20 September 2013 was accompanied by a livestreamed session (using the Soundrop app, part of the Spotify music website) consisting of a live chat and a performance of the new album.